 Types of Lung Cancer:

-Adenocarcinomas: These are usually common in smokers.
+Adenocarcinomas: The most common of the bunch in the US, with a prevalence rate of about 50 per cent of the total NSCLC cases, these are usually common in smokers.
 However they also seen in non-smokers and develop in the outer areas of the lung.

 Bronchioloalveolar carcinoma: a subtype of adenocarcinoma, this usually develops at multiple sites in your lung and spreads via the alveolar walls.

 Squamous cell carcinoma: Although once more common than adenocarcinomas, they still comprise 30 per cent of the total NSCLC cases and mostly occur in the central chest area in the bronchi.

 Besides SCLC and NSCLC there are other cancers which are not as common as both of them, however they comprise 5 per cent-10 per cent of the total cases: